 pH discharge limits are the most common pretreatment requirement for a brewery.
 When it comes to designing, building, and selling things, automated pH adjustment systems are our main product.

-As part of the Clean Water Act, the EPA sets pH discharge limits as part of the National Pollutant Discharge Elimination System (NPDES) permit. (between 5.0 and 11.0).
+As part of the Clean Water Act, the EPA sets pH discharge limits as part of the National Pollutant Discharge Elimination System (NPDES) permit to between 5.0 and 11.0.
 The State’s Department of Environmental Quality must follow this permit.
 Often States will make limits a little more strict than the Federal limit.
 By the same logic, local limits may be stricter than State limits.
 That being said, not everyone enforces pH limits.
 Clear as mud.

 For production breweries, roughly 5000+ bbls/yr, an automated system usually makes more sense.
 This requires a tank, pumps, pH meter and electrode, 1 or 2 dosing pumps, maybe a flow meter, and controls keep track of it all.
 We regularly design these systems for breweries around the world.
 The biggest maintenance issue with a system like this is the pH electrode; it requires calibration, verification, and replacement every 6 months or so.
-As alluded to earlier, you can start with a manual system and upgrade to automated a few years down the road once production picks up and cash starts flowing.
+As mentioned earlier, with good planning you can start with a manual system and upgrade to automated a few years down the road once production picks up and cash starts flowing.